aptabase/tauri-plugin-aptabase/README.md

 }
 ```

-You can then start sending events from Rust by importing the `tauri_plugin_aptabase::EventTracker` trait and calling the `track_event` method on a `App`, `AppHandle` or `Window`.
-For the app started event for example, you could do this:
+You can then start sending events from Rust by importing the `tauri_plugin_aptabase::EventTracker` trait and calling the `track_event` method on an `App`, `AppHandle` or `Window`.
+For the app_started event, for example, you could do this:

 ```rust